 BROADWAY at The Rose Academy: Monthly tuition is determined by the number of classes each student enrolls per week.
 First month tuition is due at the time of registration.
 For subsequent months, tuition is due the first day of each month.
 Monthly tuition is not prorated due to holidays, weather cancellations, vacations, the number of weeks in a month or unattended classes.
+Academy students also pay a $100 concert fee.
 Open enrollment is available the first of each month.
 No registrations will be accepted after Jan.
-1, 2018.
+1, 2019.

 Financial Assistance & Discounts

 Stipend applications are available for students who can demonstrate financial need.
 For a stipend application, please contact the Education Coordinator at (402) 502-4617 or email@example.com.

 The $15 registration fee is waived for Rose Theater members.

 Pay Online at via the Parent Portal.
 The Rose Theater’s Parent Portal is a 24-hour online service that allows parents to view announcements, update student information, and contact your student’s instructors.